robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 There are basically two kinds of logging information in Robot Framework.

 - **Console Output**: The console output is the output that is printed to the terminal where the `robot` command was executed.
 It is typically not persistent but can be already seen during execution.
 - **Log Messages**: Log messages are written to the `output.xml` and therefore also `log.html` file and are persistent.
 They are typically created by the Library Keywords that are executed and can be used to log information about the execution.
-Also Robot Framework itself does log information to the `outputxml` like assigned values of arguments or the return values of keywords.
+Also Robot Framework itself does log information to the `output.xml` like assigned values of arguments or the return values of keywords.

 Log messages can be written with different levels of severity like i.e. `INFO`, `DEBUG`, `TRACE`, `WARN` or `ERROR`.
 Which levels are written to the log can be controlled by the log level of an execution.
 Further information in later chapters.